Resources

 Normalising the Blind Spot

-When I was around 28, during my first period of truly dangerous
+When I was around 28, during my first period of truly dangerous drinking,

 the idea that I might have a problem didn’t even cross my mind.